gabrielvpina/viralquest/README.md

 ## Usage
 The required arguments of **ViralQuest**:
 ```
-options:
-  -h, --help
-show this help message and exit
-  -in, --input
+------------------- REQUIRED --------------------------------

+-in/--input
     Fasta file containing non-host contigs to be analyzed.
-  -ref, --viralRef
+-ref/--viralRef
     RefSeq Viral Protein Release file.
-  -out, --outdir
+-out/--outdir
     Directory where the output files will be saved.
-  -N, --blastn
+-N/--blastn
     Path to the BLASTn database for nucleotide sequence comparison.
-  -dX, --diamond_blastx
+-dX/--diamond_blastx
     Path to the Diamond BLASTx database for protein sequence comparison.
-  -rvdb, --rvdb_hmm
+-rvdb/--rvdb_hmm
     Path to the RVDB hmm for conserved domain analysis.
-  -eggnog , --eggnog_hmm
+-eggnog/--eggnog_hmm
     Path to the EggNOG hmm for conserved domain analysis.
-  -vfam, --vfam_hmm
+-vfam/--vfam_hmm
     Path to the Vfam hmm for conserved domain analysis.
-  -pfam, --pfam_hmm
+-pfam/--pfam_hmm
     Path to the Pfam hmm for conserved domain analysis.
-  -maxORFs, --maxORFs
+-maxORFs/--maxORFs
     Number of largest ORFs to select from the input sequences.
-  -cpu, --cpu
+-cpu/--cpu
     Number of CPU threads.

-------------------- OPTIONAL --------------------------------
-  -dmnd_path DIAMOND_PATH, --diamond_path
+-dmnd_path/--diamond_path
     OPTIONAL - Diamond bin application path for BLAST databases: path/to/diamond
 --cap3
     OPTIONAL - Activate CAP3 fasta assembly: Deactivated by default.

-#####################################################
+------------------- MERGE REPORTS ---------------------------

+--merge-json
+    Merge JSON files in a directory to create a general ViralQuest HTML report.
+    When used, other arguments are ignored.

+------------------- AI SUMMARY (OPTIONAL) --------------------

+--model-type
+    Type of model to use for analysis (ollama, openai, anthropic, google).
+--model-name
+    Name of the model (e.g., "qwen3:4b" for ollama, "gpt-3.5-turbo" for OpenAI).
+--api-key
+    API key for cloud models (required for OpenAI, Anthropic, Google).
 ```
 ### Query example
 First, make the `viralquest.py` an executable:
 ```
 chmod +x viralquest.py
 ```
-This is a structure of viralquest query:
+This is a structure of viralquest query (without AI summary resource):
 ```
 ./viralquest.py -in SAMPLE.fasta \
 -ref viral/release/viralDB.dmnd \